FIS Alpine Ski World Cup: Statistical analysis

 The tables below contain a brief statistical analysis of the overall World Cup standings during the 21 seasons since the Top 30 scoring system was implemented in 1991–92.
 In general, over 1000 points are needed to contend for the overall title.
 At least 1 man and 1 woman has scored 1000 points in each of these seasons, but no more than 5 men's or women's racers have crossed that threshold in any single season.
 Of the 42 men's and women's overall champions in these years, 38 scored over 1200 points, 30 had over 1300 points, 19 reached 1500 points, and only 7 amassed more than 1700 points during their winning seasons.
 As for the runners-up, 37 of the 42 second-place finishers scored over 1000 points, 18 had over 1300 points, and only 4 reached 1500 points yet failed to win.
 Most overall titles have been won quite convincingly, by more than 200 points in 23 of 42 cases, while only 11 margins of victory have been tighter than 50 points.

 Finals

 Since 1993 the International Ski Federation (FIS) has hosted a World Cup Final at the end of each season in March.
 During five days, men's and women's races are held in four disciplines: slalom, giant slalom, Super G, and downhill, as well as a team event.
 Only a limited number of racers are invited to ski at the Finals, including the top 25 in the World Cup standings in each discipline, the current junior World Champions in each discipline, and any skiers with at least 500 points in the general classification.
 Because of the smaller field, World Cup points are only awarded to the top 15 finishers in each race.

+From inception, the finals took place during one week, with the speed events held during the week and the technical events during the weekend.
+However, in 2024, the schedule was changed so that the finals took up two weekends, with the technical events held during the first weekend and the speed events held during the second.
+Then, in 2025, the finals took up a week and a half, with the speed events held during the first weekend and the technical events held on weekdays during the second week.

 Hosts

 Winners by country

-The table below lists those nations which have won at least one World Cup race (current as of 19 March 2023).
+The table below lists those nations which have won at least one World Cup race (current as of 17 November 2025).